UCSF-MS-DCC/msbio_origins_etl/README.txt

 SANITY CHECKING AND TRANSFORMING NULL VALUES

 I manually spot checked values in the generated spreadsheets against the same data points in msbase to ensure accuracy.
 MySQL populates fields with a NULL value with \N. To ensure that a NULL value would be uploaded into the database, I used sed to replace \N with "" (empty string) ie: sed 's/\\N/""/g' filename > filename_reformatted. csv filenames ending in _reformatted.csv have been altered in this way.
+(Note, the extract_ files have been reworked to output empty strings in place of ‘\N’ for null values.
+Using sed should now be unnecessary)

 PARSING AND UPLOADING DATA